Vincenzo Cotroni: Decina boss

 In 1953, Carmine "Lilo" Galante, an influential member of the New York City-based Bonanno crime family, arrived in Montreal and worked with Cotroni.
-Galante planned to make Montreal a pivotal location in the importation of heroin from over seas for distribution in New York City and across the United States in the French Connection.
+Galante planned to make Montreal a pivotal location in the importation of heroin from overseas for distribution in New York City and across the United States in the French Connection.
 Police also estimated that Galante was collecting gambling profits in Montreal worth about $50 million per year.

 Cotroni was close to Galante, with whom he was constantly seen.
 Edwards wrote that in the early 1950s Cotroni "...was a significant but not a dominant force in the Montreal underworld and an éminence grise of the arts scene who was credited with launching the careers of several Québécoise folk singers."
+When the owner of a nightclub, Solomon "Solly" Schnapp, refused to allow prostitutes working for Galante in his nightclub, Cotroni and his associates destroyed Schnapp's club with sledgehammers and baseball bats, causing $30,000 in damage.

 Cotroni's association with Galante elevated his importance in the underworld and gave him the connections with New York that he always wanted.
 Galante formally established the Bonanno family Decina in Montreal and made Cotroni his chief lieutenant.

 Montreal became a key smuggling point in the French Connection smuggling ring.
-Opium grown in the "Golden Crescent" nations of Afghanistan, Pakistan and Iran was smuggled via Turkey to Marseilles, where the gangsters of le Milieu converted the opium into heroin.
-From Marseilles, the heroin was smuggled into North America with Montreal being one of the chief entry points.
-Cotroni's nightclub, the Faison Doré, was listed as the mailing address for Antonio D'Agostino, a French Corsican gangster known as one of France's most powerful heroin smugglers.
-In 1954, Cotroni tried to prevent the reformist candidate, Jean Drapeau as mayor of Montreal, using violence and stuffed election boxes full of false ballots.
+Opium grown in the "Golden Crescent" nations of Afghanistan, Pakistan and Iran was smuggled via Turkey to Marseille, where the gangsters of le Milieu converted the opium into heroin.
+From Marseille, the heroin was smuggled into North America with Montreal being one of the chief entry points.
+Cotroni's nightclub, Au Faisan Doré, was listed as the mailing address for Antonio D'Agostino, a French Corsican gangster known as one of France's most powerful heroin smugglers.

+In 1954, Cotroni tried to prevent the election of the reformist candidate, Jean Drapeau, as Mayor of Montreal, using violence and stuffed election boxes full of false ballots.
 Drapeau still won the election and one of his first acts was to appoint an incorruptible policeman Pacifique Roy "Pax" Plante as the police chief of Montreal.
-Plante in return pressured the federal government to deport Galante as he noted that Galante had no official source of income or a job.
+Plante in return pressured the federal government to deport Galante, as he noted that Galante had no official source of income or a job.